 \section{Abstract}

-Aranda, Bradley-Williams, Hubi{\v c}ka, Karamanlis, Kompatscher, Kone{\v c}n{\'y} and Pa\-wli\-uk recently proved that for every primitive 3-constrained space $\Gamma$ of finite diameter $\delta$ from Cherlin's catalogue of metrically homogeneous graphs there is a finite family $\mathcal F$ of $\{1,2,\ldots, \delta\}$-edge-labelled cycles such that each $\{1,2,\ldots, \delta\}$-edge-labelled graph is a (not necessarily induced) subgraph of $\Gamma$ if and only if it contains no homomorphic images of cycles from $\mathcal F$.
-This analysis is a key to showing that the ages of metrically homogeneous graphs have Ramsey expansions and the extension property for partial automorphisms.
+In a recent paper by a superset of the authors it was proved that for every primitive 3-constrained space $\Gamma$ of finite diameter $\delta$ from Cherlin's catalogue of metrically homogeneous graphs, there exists a finite family $\mathcal F$ of $\{1,\ldots, \delta\}$-edge-labelled cycles such that a $\{1,\ldots, \delta\}$-edge-labelled graph is a subgraph of $\Gamma$ if and only if it contains no homomorphic images of cycles from $\mathcal F$.
+However, the cycles in the families $\mathcal F$ were not described explicitly as it was not necessary for the analysis of Ramsey expansions and the extension property for partial automorphisms.

-In this paper we give an explicit description of the cycles in families $\mathcal F$.
-This has further applications, for example, interpreting the graphs as semigroup-valued metric spaces or homogenizations of $\omega$-categorical $\{1,\delta\}$-edge-labelled graphs.
+This paper fills this gap by providing an explicit description of the cycles in the families $\mathcal F$, heavily using the previous result in the process.
+Additionally, we explore the potential applications of this result, such as interpreting the graphs as semigroup-valued metric spaces or homogenizations of $\omega$-categorical $\{1,\delta\}$-edge-labelled graphs.